runelite/runelite/.github/CONTRIBUTING.md

 If we suggest changes, then:

 * Make the required updates.
-* Re-run runelite and make sure any and all tests are still passing.
+* Re-run RuneLite and make sure any and all tests are still passing.
 * Commit your changes to your branch (e.g. `my-fix-branch`).
 * Push the changes to your GitHub repository (this will update your Pull Request).